CoryMcCartan/easycensus/cran-comments.md

 # Resubmission

-In this resubmission, I have updated the DESCRIPTION field with a link to the relevant webservices, and provided more detail about the package functionality.
+In this resubmission, I have updated the DESCRIPTION description field with a link to the relevant webservices, and provided more detail about the package functionality.

 ## Test environments
 * local R installation (macOS), R 4.1.2